 As well as writing books I now freelance as a journalist, writing regularly for numerous British magazines and newspapers, and also appear as a broadcaster on Radio 4 and Sky.
 I have been a guest reader at the Arvon Foundation and sat on the broadcasting committee of the Society of Authors.
 I’m a patron of the Wimbledon Bookfest and live in London with whichever of my three children happens to be around.

 I also have an active Facebook page where I love to interact with readers.
-Do please follow me on GOODREADS and add the Clara Vine novels and The Words I Never Wrote to your ‘Want To Read’ list.
+Do please follow me on GOODREADS and add the Clara Vine novels, The Words I Never Wrote, Widowland and Queen High to your ‘Want To Read’ list.
 Get in touch.
 It’s great to talk!

 For some people, the only thing that works is a strict routine, and that definitely applies to me.
 I get to my office (a commute that consists of two flights of stairs) at about eight o’clock and run through emails, admin, Twitter and every possible diversionary activity before beginning to write.
 I usually read over the previous day’s work to get in the swing of it, and I continue writing, fuelled by alternate coffee and tea, until 12.30, with a snoring dachshund at my feet.
 If it’s going well, I come back and continue reading and writing until four o’clock, but the afternoon can be a moveable feast.
 Whatever happens, I break off then for a run.
 I love running, and it definitely shakes off the tensions of sitting for so long.